-Whether your injection molded part is large or small, simple or complex, Thumb Plastics has what it takes to get the job done.
-We specialize in a variety of techniques used for plastic welding, riveting and staking, and assembly to compliment our injection molding processes.
+Whether your injection-molded part is large or small, simple or complex, Thumb Plastics has what it takes to get the job done.
+We specialize in a variety of techniques used for plastic welding, riveting and staking, and assembly to complement our injection molding processes.
 Keeping your component under one roof will help eliminate shipping costs, decrease lead-times, and enhance accountability.

 If your component is more than a simple shoot and ship, then we should talk.